-Karen R. Cheng, PhD, is the Senior Program Manager at CSforALL.
+Karen R. Cheng, PhD, is the Associate Director of Programs and Partnerships at CSforALL.
 Karen brings her expertise as an educator, researcher, and outreach specialist from the last decade through building rigorous learning environments and partnerships for K-12 STEM education.
 A former research scientist turned high school math teacher and FIRST Robotics coach, her passion lies in building partnerships between educational institutions, industry partners, and community schools in an effort to provide greater access to high-quality STEM education opportunities for all learners.
 Prior to joining CSforALL, Karen was the Outreach Program Specialist at Columbia University’s School of Engineering and Applied Science, where she oversaw a series of programs connecting underrepresented New York City students and teachers with Columbia Engineering faculty, students, and resources.
 As native of East Tennessee, Karen shares a unique lens about equity, needs, and initiatives in education from both rural and urban perspectives.
 She received her PhD in Mathematics and STEM Teacher Education from the University of Tennessee, Knoxville, and her research interests include capturing narratives on the development of professional motivation and self-efficacy among K-12 STEM educators in the framework of out-of-school learning opportunities.

 Coordinator, Community Engagement

-Senior Manager of Community Engagement
+Senior Manager, Community Engagement

 Sriranjini Kozhissery is the Senior Manager of Community Engagement for CSforALL’s Summit program and additionally, supports the management of the projects related to the State Policy to Implementation Report.
 With a background in engineering and a deep interest in working towards an equitable society through access to quality education for all, she transitioned to the education space from technology consulting through the Teach for India Fellowship.
 With previous experience leading STEM education initiatives in Corporate Social Responsibility for Tata Consultancy Services in India, she was an Education Pioneers Fellow and had worked in building an adaptive framework for schools using Personalized Learning for the Center for Public Research and Leadership (CPRL), a consulting clinic at Columbia Law School.
 Also, she has experience in international development through an internship with the United Nations Population Fund and a consulting project for Peru’s Ministry of Education on a research study for a pilot implementation.
 Recently, she received a Master of Public Administration (MPA) degree from the School of International and Public Affairs, Columbia University.

-Danielle is the Communications Associate at CSforALL.
+Danielle is the Communications Coordinator at CSforALL.
 She supports and collaborates with the Communications Manager and CSforALL Programs on internal and external communications, such as the management of CSforALL social media accounts and the creation and distribution of the CSforALL monthly newsletters, as well as assisting with CSforALL community activities and events.

 Before joining CSforALL, Danielle worked in education as a Middle Grades English Language Arts teacher.
 Danielle holds a B.A. in Communications from Florida Atlantic University and an M.A. in Public Relations from the University of Florida College of Journalism and Communications.

-Project Director, Accelerator Program
+Program Leader, Accelerator Program